josephmluna/LabWebsite/lab_charter/index.md

 As the work progresses, all authors are expected to be involved in revising, approving the final version, and taking responsibility for the published work (criteria 2-4).
 Authorship order and inclusion will be reevaluated periodically, incorporating input from all contributors as the project evolves.

 Open communication is key for a transparent authorship process.
-I encourage everyone to voice any concerns, and I will address them promptly and fairly to ensure a collaborative and equitable experience.
+I encourage everyone to voice any concerns, and I will address them promptly and fairly to ensure a collaborative experience.

 ## Revisions for Abstracts, Grants, Presentations and Manuscripts